onzfonz/comp227/src/content/1/en/part1b.md

 ### Exercises 1.3-1.5

 *We continue building the application that we started working on in the previous exercises.
-You can write the code into the same project since we are only interested in the final state of the submitted application.*
+You can write the code into the same project since you have been committing your changes from the previous exercises.*

 **Pro-tip:** you may run into issues when it comes to the structure of the `props` that components receive.
 A good way to make things more clear is by printing the props to the console, e.g. as follows: